 Make a Plan to Keep in Touch with Friends & Family

-Finally, it’s important to make a communication plan for keeping in touch with your parents and other loved ones back home.
+Finally, it’s essential to create a communication plan to stay in touch with your parents and other loved ones back home.

 There are many apps to help you keep in touch, including: